cuddlecoinxo/cuddlecoin-wallet-backend-js/README.md

 # cuddlecoin-wallet-backend

-Provides an interface to the TurtleCoin network, allowing wallet applications to be built.
+Provides an interface to the CuddleCoin network, allowing wallet applications to be built.

 * Downloads blocks from the network, either through a traditional daemon, or a blockchain cache for increased speed
 * Processes blocks, decrypting transactions that belong to the user